Public image of George W. Bush: Foreign perception of Bush

-Opinions of Bush from outside the US are less than favorable.
-For example, a global sampling in 2005 of 21 nations found that 58% of those sampled believed that the president's reelection would have a negative impact on their peace and security; only 26% believed it would have a positive one.
+At the time of Bush's re-election there was a mixed response from around the World.
+A global sampling in 2005 of 21 nations found that 58% of those sampled believed that the president's reelection would have a negative impact on their peace and security; only 26% believed it would have a positive one.

 In 18 of the 21 countries surveyed, a majority of respondents held an unfavorable opinion of Bush.
 Respondents indicated that they judged his administration as "negative" for world security.

-The United Kingdom's Daily Mirror newspaper ran the following headline the day of Bush's reelection: "How Can 59,054,087 People Be So Dumb?", underlining Bush's unpopularity in some sections of the British press.
-Among the population of Britain, two-thirds of the population holds a dim view of Bush, a figure that is duplicated in Canada.
+In the United Kingdom the Daily Mirror newspaper ran the following headline the day of Bush's reelection: "How Can 59,054,087 People Be So Dumb?", underlining Bush's unpopularity in some sections of the British press.

-After his reelection in 2004, Bush was viewed favorably by 38% and unfavorably by 53% in Italy, but much worse in other countries: "Three-quarters of those in Spain and more than 80% in France and Germany had a negative view of President Bush's role in world affairs."
+After his reelection in 2004, Bush was viewed favorably by 38% and unfavorably by 53% in Italy.
+However this was worse in other countries: "Three-quarters of those in Spain and more than 80% in France and Germany had a negative view of President Bush's role in world affairs."
 In Turkey, 72% of those polled said that Bush's reelection made them "feel worse about Americans".

 In November 2006, a survey taken in Great Britain, Mexico, and Canada showed that they believed Bush was more dangerous than North Korean leader Kim Jong-il and Iranian President Mahmoud Ahmadinejad.

 In Islamic countries, opinion of Bush was even less favorable.
-In Islamic countries, Bush's unfavorable ratings were particularly high, often over 90%.
+Bush's unfavorable ratings there were particularly high, often over 90%.
 In Jordan, for example, Bush's favorable rating was only nine percent.

 Bush enjoyed somewhat more favorable views among the populations of some allied states.
-In one multi-nation poll after Bush's 2004 reelection, the only three countries (out of 21 polled) in which a majority or plurality saw Bush's return to office as positive for peace and security in the world were the Philippines (63%), India (62%), and Poland (44%).
+In one multi-nation poll after Bush's 2004 reelection, the three countries (out of 21 polled) in which a majority or plurality saw Bush's return to office as positive for peace and security in the world were the Philippines (63%), India (62%), and Poland (44%).
 In one poll of 10 countries, Israel was the only country where the population had a net favorable opinion, with 62 percent favoring Bush.